Skip to main content

 Some categories of personal data are recognised as being particularly sensitive (“special category data”).
 These include data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, genetic and biometric information, and data concerning a person’s sex life or sexual orientation.

-Each Scout unit will have its own data protection policy and it is expected to state that it adheres to this policy.
-In case of any doubt or questions you are advised to contact the Scout unit directly or to write to our Data Protection Officer (Black Penny Consulting) at the above address who may be able to help.
+Each Scout unit will have its own data protection policy.
+In case of any doubt or questions you are advised to contact the Scout unit directly or to write to our Data Protection Officer at the above address who may be able to help.

 5.1 Members and volunteers

 We benefit from the service of a large number of members giving their time to Scouting at both UKHQ and local Scouting levels.
 We hold personal data (including special category data) about adult members and volunteers on our membership database.
-We believe it is important to be open and transparent about how we will use your personal data.
-Information we hold about you may include the following:
+We believe it is important to be open and transparent about how we use personal data.
+Information we hold about members may include the following:

 • name and contact details

-• length and periods of service (and absence from service)
+• length and periods of membership and volunteer service (and absence from membership and volunteer service)

-• details of your experience, qualifications, occupation, skills and any awards you have received
+• details of experience, qualifications, occupation, skills and awards received

-• details of Scouting events and activities you have taken part in
+• details of Scouting events and activities members have taken part in

 • details of next of kin